fbpx ... Skip to content

 Becker’s also reported that Kansas ranked 29th in medical malpractice suits per 100,000 residents with 19.7 per 100,000 Kansas residents.
 A total of $23.3 million was paid out in medical malpractice cases in Kansas.

 Did you suffer catastrophic injuries or was your loved one killed by the negligence of a physician or other medical professional in the Kansas City area?
 We have five office locations throughout communities in Kansas and Missouri in the greater Kansas City region.
 If you can’t come to us, we’ll come to your home or your hospital room to meet with you.
-You should know that you have rights and we will help you understand them.
+You should know that you have rights and a Kansas City medical malpractice attorney will help you understand them.

 Edelman & Thompson understands the fear that many people face when they have been the victims of medical malpractice, but our firm is not afraid to take on doctors, clinics, and major health care providers for the harm they’ve caused you.
 You can discuss your legal options with our lawyers as soon as you call us or contact us online to take advantage of a free and confidential consultation.